oracle/terraform-provider-oci/website/docs/r/core_drg.html.markdown

 # oci_core_drg
 This resource provides the Drg resource in Oracle Cloud Infrastructure Core service.

-Creates a new Dynamic Routing Gateway (DRG) in the specified compartment.
+Creates a new dynamic routing gateway (DRG) in the specified compartment.
 For more information, see [Dynamic Routing Gateways (DRGs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingDRGs.htm).

 For the purposes of access control, you must provide the OCID of the compartment where you want